near/nearcore/docs/architecture/next/malicious_chunk_producer_and_phase2.md

 sign the block.

-When such block is succesfully signed, the protocol automatically slashes correct nodes (more details below) and initiates the rollback to bring the state back to the state before the bad chunk (so in our case, back to the block produced by `B0`).
+When such block is succesfully signed, the protocol automatically slashes malicious nodes (more details below) and initiates the rollback to bring the state back to the state before the bad chunk (so in our case, back to the block produced by `B0`).